Morlam Music

 The Isaan culture

 As much as it is a music, morlam is also a social force unifying the Isaan people of northeast Thailand, many of whom find their way to Bangkok to find fortune, far from the villages, many of which are wrought with poverty, hunger, and meager economic opportunity.
-Isaan workers, most of whom have at best a sixth-grade education, become Bangkok’s construction laborers, street vendors, cleaners, and bar girls.
+Isaan workers, many of whom have at best a sixth-grade education, become Bangkok’s construction laborers, street vendors, cleaners, and bar girls.
 They are ostracized from mainstream Bangkok society by their education, language, and skin color, which is darker than that of Sino-Thais.
 To a large extent, the lyrics of morlam songs tell their own story, making references to village life, village people they miss, lost loves, and exploitation by elements of city culture.
 Morlam music can be found in numerous karaoke bars in Bangkok where, for a few baht, Isaan people can play a video CD of a favorite morlam performer.
 The video CD, based on the MPEG1 format, is the preferred choice for hundreds of thousands of morlam fans, many of whom cannot afford televisions, as it allows them to experience their favorite stars on stage, in a venue close to work or home.

 My first indicator of the power of this music to unite Isaan people came on an evening when a buddy and I, accompanied by two Thai friends, stopped at a beer bar on Sukhumvit Soi 4 for a late night drink.
 In a beer bar, the objective is for the female employees to chat with foreign (farang) guys, have a drink or two, then accompany them to a short-time hotel.
 In this particular bar, all the girls were Isaan.
 We noticed that Rock Slaang’s "Motocy Hang", a favorite of ours (and on our program tonight, incidentally), was an available tune on the video karaoke machine.
 We inserted a few baht, chose some morlam numbers, and all of a sudden, it was as though someone threw a switch, as the girls began dancing at the bar, on the floor, and in the arms of their farang customers.
 The place had gone wild.
 This wasn’t good enough for one farang, who put some baht in the machine, and chose Elton John and the Eagles.
 The club became a morgue.
 Except, of course, for the farang who was bopping along with his tunes, oblivious to the obvious.
 Our Isaan friends weren't going to let this go unchallenged.
 When the insipid Western pop was finished, she noticed the faring making his way to the karaoke machine again.
 Deftly, she cut him off, threw in a week’s worth of baht, and bought an hour’s worth or morlam.
 The girls went back to partying, life and light again returned to the land of smiles.
 But not for long.
 When we returned the next week, there wasn’t a single morlam tune left on the karaoke machine.
 The owner, obviously not Isaan, had observed the girls having way too much fun, dancing when they should have been grabbing customers' bar fines.
 He threw out their music, and once again, Eastern culture had taken a back seat to the West.